 Flat roof insulation

 Flat roof waterproofing and flat roof thermal insulation can be solved in one step with sprayed foam.
-Purfoam roof insulation is unbeatable for modernizing old and new roofs
+Purfoam roof insulation is unbeatable for modernizing old and new roofs.

-Closed-cell foam + UV protection (Polyurea)
+Closed-cell foam + UV protection (polyurea)

-With one team 350 m2/day (3-5 cm)
+With one team 250 m2 (3-5 cm)

 Flat roof insulation